apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Description: BE Whether to enable the use of java-jni.
 When enabled, mutual calls between c++ and java are allowed.
 Currently supports hudi, java-udf, jdbc, max-compute, paimon, preload, avro
 * Default value: true

+#### `default_tzfiles_path`

+* Description: Doris comes with its own time zone database.
+If the time zone file is not found in the system directory, the data in that directory is enabled.
+* Default: "${DORIS_HOME}/zoneinfo"

+#### `use_doris_tzfile`

+* Description: Whether to use the time zone database that comes with Doris directly.
+Enabled to stop trying to find in  the system directory.
+* Default: false